Today I had a conversation with my aunt that sparked a bit of reflection.

 Grief is painful, heavy, and can feel very consuming.

-Healing means: connection, awareness, and reflection and wonderful things came come from this.
+Healing means: connection, awareness, and reflection.
+Wonderful things come from this place.

 Connection to myself physically and emotionally.
 It means learning to be okay with having wants, needs, and and feelings.
 It means learning to express them.
 It means learning how to be a more whole and fulfilled version of myself